Print Think 2018 Italy:

 Keith Hartwig has worked for a range of architecture firms in Philadelphia and New York including Boxwood Architects, Veyko, and Bradley Pitts Studio.
 His artistic goal is, "to create playful work that engages people on a multitude of scales and promotes exploration."

-This exhibition has been made possible by Tyler School of Art's Office of the Dean and Blick Art Materials.
+This exhibition has been made possible by Tyler School of Art and Architecture's Office of the Dean and Blick Art Materials.

 Print Think 2014

 Tyler School of Art and Architecture Printmaking is pleased to announce Print Think, a one-day conference on May 24, 2014 aimed at fostering conversation about the present and future of the print.